 Alton's next order of business was to fully establish WFT's territory of operations.
 Though the company had installed its own switchboard and connected up lines in 1904, its subscriber base was limited to Waitsfield and South Fayston.
 NET&T was the licensee for the territory covering Moretown, Waitsfield, Fayston, and Warren.
 To continue expanding its network, WFT needed control of the larger service area.
 On July 24, 1908, WFT and NET&T reached an operational agreement giving WFT what it needed to expand its operations.
 The agreement allowed WFT to connect the towns of Waitsfield, Moretown, Fayston, and Warren.
-Residents could, for the first time, talk to each other, and by 1914 Alton had 175 customers, compared to 55 in at this location until a fire destroyed the building in 1944.
+Residents could, for the first time, talk to each other, and by 1914 Alton had 175 customers, compared to 55 in 1905.
+Alton made sure the customers had twenty-four-hour service by providing operators a place to sleep during the evening when the call volume was at its lowest.
+In 1910 he moved the switchboard to the Ernest Chase building in a three-year lease.
+WFT would remain at this location until a fire destroyed the building in 1944.